helxplatform/devops/cicd/jenkins/jenkins-agent/README.md

 ## Cleaning up old images

-Docker images accumulate over time, so we use https://github.com/stepchowfun/docuum to clean them up when they use >60GB of the 100GB disk.
+Docker images accumulate over time, so we use https://github.com/stepchowfun/docuum to clean them up when they use >40GB of the 60GB partition